gvwilson/sys-tutorial/src/http/index.md

 -   The 9 kilobyte response is an HTML page with an embedded image (the GitHub logo)
 -   The page contains human-readable error messages
     -   But we have to know page format to pull them out

+## Exercise {: .exercise}

+Look at [this list of HTTP status codes][http_status_codes].

+1. What is the difference between status code 403 and status code 404?

+2. What is status code 418 used for?

+3. Under what circumstances would you expect to get a response whose status code is 505?

 ## Getting JSON